abrar2030/Flowlet/docs/06_Developer_Guides/Setup_Guide.md

 # Setup Guide for Flowlet

-This guide provides instructions on how to set up the Flowlet development environment, including both the backend and frontend components.
+This guide provides instructions on how to set up the Flowlet development environment, including both the backend and web-frontend components.

 ## Prerequisites

 Before you begin, ensure you have the following installed on your system:

 - **Python 3.8+:** For the Flask backend.
-- **Node.js 14+ & npm/yarn:** For the React frontend applications.
+- **Node.js 14+ & npm/yarn:** For the React web-frontend applications.
 - **Git:** For cloning the repository.

 ## 1. Clone the Repository